 WHICH COLOUR SHOULD I USE?

 Deciding on the colour of grout you want to apply can be a tricky decision.
-There are not only many different options and colours to choose from, but you also need to take into consideration the maintenance and overall impact your grout lines will have on the design of the room.
-For example, a lighter colour can make stains in your lines more visible and require more maintenance in keeping them clean.
+There are not only many different options to choose from, but you also need to take into consideration the maintenance and overall impact your grout lines will have on the design of the room.
+For example, a lighter colour can make stains in your lines more visible and require more maintenance in keeping clean.

 If you want the colour or design of your tiles to draw the eye and be the centre of attention, we suggest closely matching the colour or tone of your grout lines to your tiles.
 This will prevent the eye from being drawn away from the tile itself and make the lines around your tile more subtle.